ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/deploy.md

 ## Oracle Deployment and customization:
 {: #deploy-oracle}

-The initial landing zone deployment described above does not encompass:
+The initial landing zone deployment does not include the following.

 * Oracle Deployment : The setup and configuration of Oracle environments, including any necessary databases, applications, or middleware components.
 * Oracle DR and RAC Configuration and Deployment : Designing and deploying Oracle High Availability (HA) solutions, Data Guard configurations for disaster recovery, Real Application Clusters (RAC), or other Oracle HA features as specified by Oracle best practices.